New York Truck Accident Attorneys

 Below are common actions that indicate truck driver negligence:

-It is the main cause of truck accidents and crashes as per the Federal Motor Carrier Safety Administration (FMCSA), the body responsible for governing the trucking sector.
+It is the main cause of truck crashes and accidents as per the Federal Motor Carrier Safety Administration (FMCSA), the body responsible for governing the trucking sector.
 Speeding often makes it difficult for drivers to stop in emergencies, especially during extreme weather conditions and heavy traffic.
 In such conditions, truck drivers find it hard to slow down safely to prevent an accident or collision.
 Speeding, plus tailgating, makes a rear-end collision involving a truck very possible.

 Inattention is when one is focusing on something else or daydreaming, and this easily steals the driver’s attention, which makes them cause an accident easily.